yajuna/tmath308/README.md

 # tmath308summer19
 This repository contains the labs for TMATH 308 in Summer 2019; you can find all jupyter notebooks here.

 If you have local version of these softwares, feel free to use your own machine to work on the labs.

-Otherwise:
+## The following is optional.
+The purpose is to make it easier for version control.
+You do not need to use Binder to run the labs##

 click below for Jupyter Notebook!